raksonibs/global_excel_reader/README.md

 # GlobalExcelReader [![Build Status](https://travis-ci.org/raksonibs/global_excel_reader.svg?branch=master)](https://travis-ci.org/raksonibs/global_excel_reader)

 This is a global reader for s3 excel files, as well as both xml, xlsx, and xls files.
-This grabs the data, the styles, and other important attributes, and outputs an xml file you can format in your views.
+This grabs the data and outputs a hash you can format in your views.

-The intial structure is based off of the gem 'global_excel_reader'.
+The intial structure is based off of the gem 'simple_xlsx_reader'.

-This is *not* a rewrite of excel in Ruby.
-Font styles, for example, are parsed to determine whether a cell is a number or a date, then forgotten.
-We just want to get the data, and get out!
+All Styles are forgotten, and only data is parsed.

 ## Usage

-### Summary:

-### Load Errors

-### More
+  All you have to do is pass a file to this gem and it will do the rest.
+Extensions it supports are xls, csv, xml, and xls.

+  The gem throws nil for other files.
+No need to interrupt your flow.

 ## Installation